 Dear Friend of the Mission,

-Because COVID is still very much with us, our 2021 Thanksgiving Day celebration is going to be quite a bit different this year.
-We normally have a big crowd of 130-140 people – our residents, volunteers, friends of the Mission, New Life Program graduates, staff members, and family members of our staff and residents.
-I have celebrated 31 Thanksgivings at the Mission, and it is always one of the highlights of my year.
+Because COVID is still very much with us, our 2021 Thanksgiving Day celebration is once again going to be a somewhat small affair.
+We normally have a big crowd of 130-140 people – our residents, volunteers, Mission friends, New Life Program graduates, staff members, and family members of our staff and residents.
+I have celebrated 32 Thanksgivings at the Mission, and our Thanksgiving celebration is always one of the highlights of my year.
 When my four kids were still living at home, our Thanksgiving Day dinner was always at the Mission.
-But this year, in order to protect our residents from COVID-19 possibly being brought unknowingly into the Mission by an asymptomatic visitor, we are going to limit our Thanksgiving Day celebration to just our 55 residents and a few staff.
+But this year, in order to protect our residents from COVID being brought unknowingly into the Mission by a visitor, we are once again going to limit our Thanksgiving Day celebration to just our 55 residents and a few staff.
 As you might recall, we had a serious COVID outbreak last December that affected 7 residents and 6 staff members.
 We thank the Lord that we have not had any additional outbreaks since January 2021.
 We want to keep it that way.
 So the most loving thing we can do is to be extra, extra careful this holiday season for the sake of our men and staff.

 Thanking God for you,